Now Offering Online Physical Therapy Visits

 How do I prepare for my Telemedicine visit?

-If you are new to Spine & Sport, first inquire about a telemedicine / telehealth visit by calling our front desk to see if this type of visit is appropriate for you.
+First inquire about a telemedicine visit by calling our front desk to see if this type of visit is appropriate for you.
 If it is, our staff will schedule a time and send an email or text invitation for your online appointment.

 If you are using a smartphone or tablet, please clink on the link from our staff 5 minutes prior to your appointment time.